Sylhet District: Largest Tea processing area & amazing beautiful place

 Dibi Haour likes a kingdom of Red Lily.

 Niranjan Biswas is a resident of Dibi Haour, he said, that there was no red lily.
 According to him, 30 years ago Khasia community worshiped with the red lily over the border.

 Someone of the Khasia community first planted a red lily in Dibi Haour to meet the demand of flowers in worship.

 From that time, Dibi Bill, Kendree Bill, Harapkata Bill, Yama Bill, and the surrounding public pond-pipe full with red lily.

-At least 700 acres of land fullfil with red lily.
+At least 700 acres of land fulfill with red lily.
 The Bill is taking possession of the name of the tourist spot of Sylhet as an amazing tourist spots.

 Freedom fighter Shamsul Haque a resident of Dibi Haour village, he said, that there are huge amount of red lily and various species of domestic fish in the water of this bill.
-When the water gets dry, then fisherman catching the fish and farming and fishing is the occupation of their resident.
+When the water gets dry, then fishermen catching the fish and farming and fishing is the occupation of their residents.